 - Don't overpack: Take inventory of all your belongings before the movers arrive and decide what you'll really need.
 Find out your “household good weight limit” and stick to it.
 If you don't need something, don't bring it.
-Remember, it will likely take months for your regular household goods shipment to arrive.
+Remember, it will likely take a while for your regular household goods shipment to arrive.

 Resources to ease your move overseas